richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ![Figure 9.
 The feedback given by the 'lintr' package](TravisLintr.png)

-'lintr' is a package to check if your coding style follows the one used by, among others, Wickham (2014) and Wickham (2015).
+'lintr' is a package to check if your coding style follows well-accapted standards, like those of Wickham (2014) and Wickham (2015).
 You'll see that 'lintr' has some suggestions.

 ![Figure 10.
 Jim Hester](jimhester.jpg)